10 Venomous Thai Snakes From Rare To Famous

 Length: 40-80cm.

-There are 5 coral snakes in Thailand, but MacLelland’s stands apart as only member of the Sinomicrurus family.
-MacLelland’s coral snake is active at night, and hunts slowly and deliberately, shifting patiently through leaf litter.
+MacLelland’s coral snake hunts slowly and deliberately, shifting patiently through leaf litter on the forest floor.
 It’s a silly looking snake, with a dull red body, and a head with such contrasting white and black colours that it looks like a road construction worker has painted them.
-Its head is so flat it seems to have been stepped on.
+Its head is so flat that it seems to have been stepped on.

 6 Blue-necked keelback